Dosage Form: tablet, film coated

-Irbesartan Tablets USP are available for oral administration in unscored tablets containing 75 mg, 150 mg or 300 mg of Irbesartan.
-Inactive ingredients include: colloidal silicon dioxide, crospovidone, magnesium stearate, mannitol, povidone and sodium lauryl sulphate.
+Irbesartan tablets, USP are available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of Irbesartan.
+Inactive ingredients include: microcrystalline cellulose, anhydrous dibasic calcium phosphate, crospovidone, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, and titanium dioxide.

 Irbesartan - Clinical Pharmacology

 Angiotensin II is a potent vasoconstrictor formed from angiotensin I in a reaction catalyzed by angiotensin-converting enzyme (ACE, kininase II).
 Angiotensin II is the primary vasoactive hormone of the renin-angiotensin system, and an important component in the pathophysiology of hypertension.
 It also stimulates aldosterone secretion by the adrenal cortex.
 Irbesartan blocks the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively binding to the AT1 angiotensin II receptor found in many tissues (e.g., vascular smooth muscle, adrenal gland).
 There is also an AT2 receptor in many tissues, but it is not involved in cardiovascular homeostasis.

 Irbesartan is a specific competitive antagonist of AT1 receptors with a much greater affinity (more than 8500-fold) for the AT1 receptor than for the AT2 receptor and no agonist activity.

 Blockade of the AT1 receptor removes the negative feedback of angiotensin II on renin secretion, but the resulting increased plasma renin activity and circulating angiotensin II do not overcome the effects of Irbesartan on blood pressure.